warner/foolscap/doc/using-foolscap.rst

 The server registers the Calculator instance and prints the FURL at which it is listening.
 You need to pass this FURL to the client program so it knows how to contact the server.
-If you have a modern version of Twisted (2.5 or later) and the right encryption libraries installed, you'll get an authenticated Tub (for which the FURL will start with "pb:" and will be fairly long).
-If you don't, you'll get an unauthenticated Tub (with a relatively short FURL that starts with "pbu:").

 (doc/listings/pb3calculator.py)